 The pandemic effect of coronavirus creates chaos in reproductive tourism and surrogacy treatment.
-Intended parents who have already opted cross broader reproductive traveling for surrogacy service after mid of 2019, they faced tremendous pressure, as sealing of international broader cannot stop or delay the expecting date of the birth of the child in the current situation.
-This is a high time to get a realistic solution for providing safeguards to the children who born through a cross broader surrogacy system.
+Intended parents who have already opted for cross broader reproductive traveling for surrogacy service after mid of 2019, faced tremendous pressure, as the sealing of international broader cannot stop or delay the expecting date of the birth of the child in the current situation.
+This is high time to get a realistic solution for providing safeguards to the children who are born through a cross broader surrogacy system.

-Traveling arrangements and issuance of passports for neonates who born through international surrogacy.
+Traveling arrangements and issuance of passports for neonates who are born through international surrogacy.

-Following are some advice necessary for upcoming international surrogacy births depending upon how soon the due date of child delivery recommended:
+Following is some advice necessary for upcoming international surrogacy births depending upon how soon the due date of child delivery is recommended:

-Search any local friends, family members who are ready to take an emergency guardianship authority in absence of intended parents and deposit the emergency guardianship authority document to the officials of the respective countries and legal departments.
+Search any local friends or family members who are ready to take an emergency guardianship authority in absence of intended parents and deposit the emergency guardianship authority document to the officials of the respective countries and legal departments.

-Keep on eyes on travel restriction details and search all the possible ways to navigate the, at the correct moment.
+Keep an eye on travel restriction details and search for all the possible ways to navigate the, at the correct moment.

 Take the information about the routes to bring the neonates at the home as early as possible after the birth of the child.
 In case of any possibility to apply any new emergency procedures which fit the situation need should be implemented accordingly.

-Surrogacy service providers should maintain regular contact with the intended parents and surrogate and continue to act as a bridge between them.
-This responsibility is not only for a surrogacy agency but also a duty of intended parents and surrogate to maintain regular communication in the coronavirus pandemic condition because may in certain cases surrogacy agency unable to track the regular communication record with their client due to lack of human resource in this current lockdown condition.
+Surrogacy service providers should maintain regular contact with the intended parents and surrogates and continue to act as a bridge between them.
+This responsibility is not only for a surrogacy agency but also a duty of intended parents and surrogate to maintain regular communication during the coronavirus pandemic condition because may in certain cases surrogacy agency unable to track the regular communication record with their clients due to a lack of human resource in this current lockdown condition.

-Many countries started remote court hearings to provide an immediate effect in the present lockdown condition.
-The surrogacy agency and reproductive care unit should help intended parents for the application of parental order during this Covid-19 outbreak.
+Many countries started remote court hearings to provide an immediate effect on the present lockdown condition.
+The surrogacy agency and reproductive care unit should help intended parents with the application of parental order during this Covid-19 outbreak.